yuriyaran/dfta/README.md

    - `All` is a default value for both `language` and `privacy` filters.
 Thus all repositories are listed initially

 7. **Styling**
-   - I decided to use minimal design, no fancy looks, no external libraries, just plain functionality, and minimum SASS
+   - I decided to use minimal design, no fancy looks, no external libraries, just plain functionality, and minimum CSS
-   - each repository row is clickable and behaves like a drawer for the row below with a branches list
+   - each repository row is clickable and behaves like a drawer for the row below with a branches list (basic animation included)

 8. **App functionality decisions**
    1. No excess, duplicate, or unnecessary API calls: